I build a new log store with plan and materials list

 Step 9: Review of mistakes.

-Planning the log store
+Planning the firewood log store

 The floor size of the crates is 800mm by 1200mm so that seemed a reasonable size to ensure I could fit a full load into one half of the log store.